Applicants are eligible for the Social Equity Program (SEP) if they demonstrate they meet at least one of the following criteria.

 Pre-certification is a Commission benefit exclusively available to SEP Participants and Economic Empowerment Applicants who wish to demonstrate to a prospective host city or town their propensity to open a delivery or social consumption business.

-The Pre-certification application requires license applicants to submit limited information to the Commission upfront, which then demonstrates their ability to successfully operate a Marijuana Establishment.
+The Pre-certification application requires license applicants to submit limited information to the Commission upfront, which then demonstrates their ability to successfully operate an ME.
 The applicant will have to disclose information pertaining to proposed ownership and control, background information, and operating policies and procedures commonly required for all license types.
 The application fee will be required unless waived under the regulations.
 Background check and fingerprinting is not required at this stage of the application.

 More information is available via the Commission’s Guidance on Licensure (starting on page 39).